How The Other Half Loves: Staging

 Common to both rooms, a sideboard.
 At one end of this the FOSTERS’ drinks are arranged.
 At the other, the PHILLIPS’ muddle.”

-The photograph clearly shows the cruciform table layout which allows the Featherstones to move from one dinner party to the next at the twist of a seat.
-It also gives an impression of how the flats were divided as elements of both couples’ flats can be seen in the image.
+The photograph of the original production (fig. 3) clearly shows the cruciform table layout and gives an impression of how the living rooms were divided as elements of both couples’ spaces can be seen in the image.

-When the play opened on Broadway, the production was not allowed to use the same set as the London production as apparently Alan Tagg had patented his design.
+When the play opened on Broadway, the production was not allowed to use the same set as the London production as apparently Alan Tagg had patented his design with regard to the alternating flats.
 As a result, the set (designed by David Mitchell) is notably different again (fig.4).
+Alan noted it was an improvement on Tagg's design and whilst still no perfect, he did prefer it and the fact it wasn't quite so busy.

 With the play having been Americanised for New York audiences, it is no surprise that the set would alter.
 The most substantive difference, as can be seen from the plan (fig.4) is the stage contains the entire set.
 The dining table is not just present in the second scene but is integrated into the permanent set.
 Judging from the design, it was simpler than the London version and perhaps a slightly better reflection of the original intent for the play.

-1) The dining room scene from Act 1 Scene 2 as seen in the original production at Theatre in the Round at the Library Theatre, Scarborough, in 1969 (copyright: Scarborough Theatre Trust)
+3) The dinner scene from Act I Scene ii as seen in the original production at Theatre in the Round at the Library Theatre, Scarborough, in 1969 (© Haydonning Ltd)

-2) A floorplan for the first act second scene of How The other Half Loves as designed by Alan Tagg for the London premiere in 1970 (copyright: Alan Tagg).
+4) A floor-plan for Act I scene ii of How The Other Half Loves as designed by Alan Tagg for the London premiere in 1970 (© Alan Tagg).

-3) An image of the set of the London premiere production of How The Other Half Loves in 1970.
+5) An image of the set of the London premiere production of How The Other Half Loves in 1970.
+Note the alternating flats at the rear, designed by Alan Tagg, and which Alan Ayckbourn believes were not a good design decision, overly complicating the set and distracting to the play (© TBC)

-4) A floorplan for the Broadway premiere of How The Other Half Loves in 1971, designed by David Mitchell (copyright: David Mitchell).
+6) A floor-plan for the Broadway premiere of How The Other Half Loves in 1971, designed by David Mitchell (© Mitchell).

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.